rockbruno/RouterService/README.md

 In cases you need to have a toggle control of your feature, it's also possible to handle it through the method  `isEnabled() -> Bool` method in **Feature** protocol.
 This method provides information for **RouterService** when the feature is enabled or not.
 We really recommend you have the toggle controls (Feature Flag Provider, Remote Config Provider, User Defaults, etc) as your feature `@Dependency` for you can use very easily into the method.
-And `Feature's` `fallback(_:)` method it's mandatory when feature is not enabled, because RouterService must receive and present a valid context.
+And `Feature's` `fallback(_:)` method it's mandatory when the feature is not enabled because RouterService must receive and present a valid context.
 For example:
 ```swift
 public struct FooFeature: Feature {